Battery Chemistry Guide

 Cells do not maintain the same voltage throughout their discharge cycles, they go from the maximum voltage when fully charged to the minimum voltage when fully drained.
 Alkaline cells will continually drop in voltage on a steady downward slope from the maximum to the minimum while silver oxide ones typically keep a flat voltage near their nominal rating for years before abruptly dropping out within a few hours.

 All batteries slowly lose their charge over time through internal chemical reactions.
-This effect is miniscule in most primary cell chemistries but can be quite large in rechargeable ones, particularly when they are fully charged.
+This effect is minuscule in most primary cell chemistries but can be quite large in rechargeable ones, particularly when they are fully charged.
 Usually, this just means that you'll have to recharge the battery if it sits on a shelf for over a month before use.

 Many factors affect how long a battery will last, but cells stored for this long without maintenance at room temperature should still perform well.